No clear victor in Spanish election as results defy predictions - Local News 8

 (CNN) — Spain appears destined for painful political negotiations after Sunday’s elections, when no single party won enough parliamentary seats to form a government.
 Prospects for coalition-building now remain uncertain.

-With 97% of the vote counted, the center-right Partido Popular (PP) is set to win 136 seats, and the far-right Vox party is forecast to win 33.
+With over 99% of the vote counted, the center-right Partido Popular (PP) is set to come in first, winning 136 seats.
+The upstart far-right Vox party, a possible coalition partner to PP, is forecast to win 33 seats.

-The ruling center-left Socialist party meanwhile is on course to win 122 seats, with likely coalition partners Sumar on 31 seats.
+Prime Minister Pedro Sanchez’s ruling center-left Socialist party meanwhile is on course to win 122 seats, with likely coalition partners Sumar at 31 seats.

 In order to govern, a party or coalition must achieve a working majority of 176 seats in the 350-seat legislature.